ankitk2003/Green_Cart_Logistics/README.md

 # Install dependencies
 npm install

-# Create a .env file in the backend directory
+# Create a .env file in the backend directory and add:
-# and add the following environment variables:
-# (replace with your actual credentials)
 MONGO_URL=your_mongodb_url
 EMAIL_USER=your_email
 EMAIL_PASS=your_password